kchousos/BSc-Thesis/chapters/03-related.md

 Another project of Google is FuzzGen [@fuzzgen], this time open-source.
 Like FUDGE, it leverages existing client code of the target library to create fuzz targets for it.
 FuzzGen uses whole-system analysis, through which it creates an *Abstract API Dependence Graph* (A^2^DG).
 It uses the latter to automatically generate LibFuzzer-compatible harnesses.
 For FuzzGen to work, the user needs to provide both client code and/or tests for the API and the API library's source code as well.
 FuzzGen uses the client code to infer the *correct usage* of the API and not its general structure, in contrast to FUDGE.
 FuzzGen's workflow can be divided into three phases: **1.
 API usage inference**.
 By consuming and analyzing client code and tests that concern the library under test, FuzzGen recognizes which functions belong to the library and learns its correct API usage patterns.
 This process is done with the help of Clang.
 To test if a function is actually a part of the library, a sample program is created that uses it.
 If the program compiles successfully, then the function is indeed a valid API call. **2.
 A^2^DG construction mechanism**.
 For all the existing API calls, FuzzGen builds an A^2^DG to record the API usages and infers its intended structure.
 After completion, this directed graph contains all the valid API call sequences found in the client code corpus.
 It is built in a two-step process: First, many smaller A^2^DGs are created, one for each root function per client code snippet.
 Once such graphs have been created for all the available client code instances, they are combined to formulate the master A^2^DG.
 This graph can be seen as a template for correct usage of the library. **3.
 Fuzzer generator**.
 Through the A^2^DG, a fuzzing harness is created.
 Contrary to FUDGE, FuzzGen does not create multiple "simple" harnesses but a single complex one with the goal of covering the whole of the A^2^DG.
 In other words, while FUDGE fuzzes a single API call at a time, FuzzGen's result is a single harness that tries to fuzz the given library all at once through complex API usage.

+### IntelliGen

+**SAMPLE**

+Zhang et al. present IntelliGen [@zhang2021], a system for automatically synthesizing fuzz drivers by statically identifying potentially vulnerable entry-point functions within C projects.
+Implemented using LLVM, IntelliGen focuses on improving fuzzing efficiency by targeting code more likely to contain memory safety issues, rather than exhaustively fuzzing all available functions.

+The system comprises two main components: the **Entry Function Locator** and the **Fuzz Driver Synthesizer**.
+The Entry Function Locator analyzes the project’s abstract syntax tree (AST) and classifies functions based on heuristics that indicate vulnerability.
+These include pointer dereferencing, calls to memory-related functions (e.g., `memcpy`, `memset`), and invocation of other internal functions.
+Functions that score highly on these metrics are prioritized for fuzz driver generation.
+The guiding insight is that entry points with fewer argument checks and more direct memory operations expose more useful program logic for fuzz testing.

+The Fuzz Driver Synthesizer then generates harnesses for these entry points.
+For each target function, it synthesizes a `LLVMFuzzerTestOneInput` function that invokes the target with arguments derived from the fuzzer input.
+This process involves inferring argument types from the source code and ensuring that runtime behavior does not violate memory safety—thus avoiding invalid inputs that would cause crashes unrelated to genuine bugs.

+IntelliGen stands out by integrating static vulnerability estimation into the driver generation pipeline.
+Compared to prior tools like FuzzGen and FUDGE, it uses a more targeted, heuristic-based selection of functions, increasing the likelihood that fuzzing will exercise meaningful and vulnerable code paths.

+### CKGFuzzer

+**SAMPLE**

+CKGFuzzer [@xu2024] is a fuzzing framework designed to automate the generation of effective fuzz drivers for C/C++ libraries by leveraging static analysis and large language models.
+Its workflow begins by parsing the target project along with any associated library APIs to construct a code knowledge graph.
+This involves two primary steps: first, parsing the abstract syntax tree (AST), and second, performing interprocedural program analysis.
+Through this process, CKGFuzzer extracts essential program elements such as data structures, function signatures, function implementations, and call relationships.

+Using the knowledge graph, CKGFuzzer then identifies and queries meaningful API combinations, focusing on those that are either frequently invoked together or exhibit functional similarity.
+It generates candidate fuzz drivers for these combinations and attempts to compile them.
+Any compilation errors encountered during this phase are automatically repaired using heuristics and domain knowledge.
+A dynamically updated knowledge base, constructed from prior library usage patterns, guides both the generation and repair processes.

+Once the drivers are successfully compiled, CKGFuzzer executes them while monitoring code coverage at the file level.
+It uses coverage feedback to iteratively mutate underperforming API combinations, refining them until new execution paths are discovered or a preset mutation budget is exhausted.

+Finally, any crashes triggered during fuzzing are subjected to a reasoning process based on chain-of-thought prompting.
+To help determine their severity and root cause, CKGFuzzer consults an LLM-generated knowledge base containing real-world examples of vulnerabilities mapped to known Common Weakness Enumeration (CWE) entries.

+### PromptFuzz

+**SAMPLE**

+Lyu et al. (2024) introduce PromptFuzz [@lyu2024], a system for automatically generating fuzz drivers using LLMs, with a novel focus on **prompt mutation** to improve coverage.
+The system is implemented in Rust and targets C libraries, aiming to explore more of the API surface with each iteration.

+The workflow begins with the random selection of API functions, extracted from header file declarations.
+These functions are used to construct initial prompts that instruct the LLM to generate a simple program utilizing the API.
+Each generated program is compiled, executed, and monitored for code coverage.
+Programs that fail to compile or violate runtime checks (e.g., sanitizers) are discarded.

+A key innovation in PromptFuzz is **coverage-guided prompt mutation**.
+Instead of mutating generated code directly, PromptFuzz mutates the LLM prompts—selecting new combinations of API functions to target unexplored code paths.
+This process is guided by a **power scheduling** strategy that prioritizes underused or promising API functions based on feedback from previous runs.

+Once an effective program is produced, it is transformed into a fuzz driver by replacing constants and arguments with variables derived from the fuzzer input.
+Multiple such drivers are embedded into a single harness, where the input determines which program variant to execute, typically via a case-switch construct.

+Overall, PromptFuzz demonstrates that prompt-level mutation enables more effective exploration of complex APIs and achieves better coverage than direct code mutations, offering a compelling direction for LLM-based automated fuzzing systems.

 ### OSS-Fuzz

 OSS-Fuzz [@ossfuzzdocs2025; @oss-fuzz] is a continuous, scalable and distributed cloud fuzzing solution for critical and prominent open-source projects.
 Developers of such software can submit their projects to OSS-Fuzz's platform, where its harnesses are built and constantly executed.
 This results in multiple bug findings that are later disclosed to the primary developers and are later patched.